How do you grow your faith?

 But what does it mean to come to “the obedience of faith”?

-The obedience of faith is a returning to that form of living by which we were designed.
-It produces a conscious life in God.
-This is God’s intention for all moral beings, i.e. to exercise that faith with which we were created (Rom 1:19), and subsequently, to walk in loving obedience with Him in all that we do.
-Let us therefore, learn how to obtain and grow true faith in the reality of God, by which we will receive all we need to gain success in life, and consequently, the assurance of the life to come.
+God has given the gift of faith to all just as our heart beat is given to us.
+However, all have disobeyed the proper use of that faith which is for the purpose of living in God as we were designed to do.
+The obedience of faith is coming under the obedience to God’s design for us to walk in the consciousness of His ever-present state.
+This is God’s intention for all moral beings, i.e. to exercise that faith with which we were created (Rom 12:3), and subsequently, to walk in loving obedience to Him in all that we think, say and do.
+Let us therefore, learn how to return to that true living / abiding faith in the reality of God’s presence, by which we will receive all we need to gain success in life, and consequently, the assurance of the eternal life in Christ to come.

 7 Principles To Obtain & Grow Your Faith